midlantica/LovelyBunchOfCoconuts/content/claims/socialized_medicine.md

 ---
-title: "Socialized Medicine"
+title: 'Socialized Medicine'
-claim: "Socialized Medicine"
+claim: 'Socialized Medicine'
-translation: "The efficiency of the DMV, now with scalpels."
+translation: 'The efficiency of the DMV, now with scalpels.'
 ---

 ## "Socialized Medicine"